From the Magazine

 As I get older, I like being taken care of more and more.
 I like getting my hair cut, my back rubbed, my finger bandaged if I get a cut.
 My favorite thing is pedicures.

-__It goes without saying__that my biggest disappointment was never winning the U.S. Open.
+It goes without saying that my biggest disappointment was never winning the U.S. Open.
 I'm reminded of it all the time.
 It hurts when people remember you for the things you didn't do, rather than for the things you did do.

-__People who talk really fast__or dart around generally have a hard time playing golf.
+People who talk really fast or dart around generally have a hard time playing golf.

 Most big-time swing teachers have never been under the gun, so they don't understand how a person's swing changes under pressure.
 As a young player, the first thing I'd want to know is how to handle the heat.